-PARENT LOANS FOR UNDERGRADUATE STUDENTS (PLUS) – This credit-based loan is available for parents of dependent students enrolled at least half-time.
-Parent PLUS Loans are Federal Loans and processed through the MMA Financial Aid Office.
+PARENT LOANS FOR UNDERGRADUATE STUDENTS (PLUS) – This credit-based loan is available for parents of dependent students enrolled at least half-time (6 credits).
 This loan is in the parent's name only, with repayment being the sole responsibility of the parent, not the student.
-The interest rate is fixed and the current rate is 7.9%.
-There is a 4% origination fee taken from the loan when the funds are disbursed to the student's MMA account.
+The interest rate is based on the 10 year Treasury Bill with a cap of 10.5%.
+The current rate is 7.21%.
+There is a 4.292% origination fee taken from the loan when the funds are disbursed to the student's MMA account.
 Repayment can begin sixty days after the final loan disbursement for the loan period.
 The parent can request that the loan be deferred as long as the student is enrolled at least half time.
-You may contact the Direct Loan Applicant Services Center at 1-800-557-7394 for information on deferring a PLUS loan.
 Please note that if the student is not making Satisfactory Academic Progress, the parent will not be able to apply for this loan, as it falls under the same federal regulations as the Stafford Loan.

-MMA recommends that students complete the FAFSA and apply for all low, fixed interest Federal Direct Stafford Loans before considering private alternative loans.
-The Financial Aid Office provides a list of things to consider when borrowing.
+MMA recommends that students complete the FAFSA and the MMA financial aid application and apply for all low, fixed interest Federal Direct Stafford Loans before considering private alternative loans.

 For students who are not meeting the minimum standards of our Satisfactory Academic Progress Policy, there are some private alternative loans that you may apply for.
-Please note that the lenders MEFA, Discover, RISLA, Student Choice and Chase currently require Satisfactory Academic Progress.
+Please note that the lenders MEFA, Discover, RISLA and Student Choice currently require Satisfactory Academic Progress.

 ALTERNATIVE LOANS - Students applying for a private, alternative loan should have a credit worthy co-signer.
 Also, please be advised that private alternative loans typically have a variable interest rate and are often the most expensive way to finance an education.
 Final decisions on fees and interest rates are dependent upon the credit-worthiness of the borrower and co-signer.